excellalabs/docker-workshop-2/README-Training-Plan.md

 # Kubernetes Curricula

-Follow through the appropriate curricula, and each checkbox item should be completed.
-Fundamental knowledge is needed, supplemented by hands-on learning, which is included in these curricula.

-The CKAD or CKA for developers and admins respectively are good measures, as they require real coding.
+Follow through the appropriate curricula - for a developer or admin and the fundamentals for both, and each checkbox item should be completed.
+It starts with core knowledge, supplemented by hands-on learning.
+The CKAD or CKA for developers and admins respectively are good measures to conclude with, as they require real coding.

 The curricula contained here are:

-* Kubernetes Fundamentals
+* Kubernetes Fundamentals (for all)
 * Developers' Curriculum
 * Admins' Curriculum